nf-core/eager/docs/output.md

 Quality trimming (or 'truncating') involves looking at ends of reads for low-confidence bases (i.e. where the FASTQ Phred score is below a certain threshold).
 These are then removed remove the read.

 Length filtering involves removing any read that does not reach the number of bases specified by a particular value.

+You will receive output for each FASTQ file supplied for single end data, or for each pair of merged FASTQ files for paired end data.

 #### Retained and Discarded Reads Plot